NMDimitriou/HyMetaGrowth/README.md

 ## Instructions
 ### Converting 3D cellular coordinates to spatial density
 1. Go to the `Points2Density` directory, and open the Matlab script `points2density.m`.
-The script initially scales the space (default 2500x2500x917 \mu m) to the approximate cell size (default dx=15 \mu m).
+The script initially scales the space (default 2500x2500x917 μm) to the approximate cell size (default dx=15 μm).
 Then, it interpolates the scaled space resulting in 480x480x176 grid size that will be introduced to the simulator.